mrsingleton/interactive/README.md

 # interactive
-My courses for interactive reporting and digital storytelling for the web.
+Repository and website for my courses on interactive reporting and digital storytelling for the web.